POSTED BY October 31, 2017 COMMENTS (25)ON

-If you want to apply for rupay debit card, then you must first check with your bank if they have them or not?
-All the bank accounts under Jan Dhan Yojana already provide you the rupay card, you don’t need to mention separately in your debit card application if you open an account under this scheme.
+If you want to apply for a Rupay debit card, then you must first check with your bank if they have them or not?
+All the bank accounts under Jan Dhan Yojana already provide you the Rupay card, you don’t need to mention separately in your debit card application if you open an account under this scheme.

-Let us know if you need any more information about rupay card and we will be happy to answer them in comments section.
+Let us know if you need any more information about the Rupay card and we will be happy to answer them in the comments section.

 Here is the list of some of our best content.